We are no longer taking beef orders for Fall 2022 delivery. Thank you for your amazing support. Stay tuned to order again next spring.

 We are making bi-weekly deliveries of beef cuts, eggs, vegetables, organic flour and maple syrup on Saturdays, to Kemptville in front of the B&H Grocery Store at 9:30 am and to Ottawa on Hazel Street next to St. Paul University at 11:00 am.

-Email rudyhaveman@gmail.com to order and I will also add you to the mailing list to keep you up to date on delivery dates and available products.
+Email rudyhaveman@gmail.com or call 613-275-0402 to order and I will also add you to the mailing list to keep you up to date on delivery dates and available products.
 Check the retail tab for details.

 Posted in Uncategorized | Tagged , | Leave a comment